chriswebb/sublime-psql-tools/README.md

 - `psql_config_clear` :

-        Clear all user overrides from the settings to the defaults.
+        Clear all user overrides back to default configuration settings.

 - `psql_config_save` :

-        Save the current overrides to the default values stored for the user.
+        Save the current overrides to the default configuration settings.

 ### Settings